401(k) For Small Business in Chesterfield, MO

 401(k) Plans

-In any 401(k) plan, employees can contribute through payroll deductions.
-Most 401(k)s offer many different investment opportunities.
-Employers can make matching contributions as an additional perk to employees.
-Most 401(k) plans must adhere to rigid nondiscrimination requirements, and perform yearly tests to ensure they remain compliant.
-The IRS sets contribution limits each year; in 2023 that is $22,500, unless you turn 50 or older this year, in which case the limit is $30,000.
+In any 401(k) plan, employees can put savings into the account through payroll deductions.
+Most 401(k)s have a wide range of investments that may include mutual funds, index funds, bonds, and company stock.
+Employers can make matching contributions as an additional benefit to employees.
+Most 401(k) plans must meet stringent nondiscrimination requirements, and undergo annual tests to ensure the plan doesn't discriminate in favor of highly compensated employees.
+The IRS mandates contribution limits each year; in 2023 the limit is $22,500, unless you are 50 or older, in which case you can deposit an additional $7,500 as a catch-up contribution.

-Chesterfield, MO businesses with multiple employees have a few different things to think about when setting up their 401(k) plan:
+Chesterfield, MO companies with multiple employees have a few different considerations to make when setting up their 401(k) plan:

-With Roth deferrals, contributions are made with money the employee's already paid taxes on, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, so long as the plan participant has been contributing for at least five years and is 59-½ years old when the withdrawal is made.
+With Roth deferrals, contributions are made with money the employee's already paid taxes on, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, so long as the plan participant has had the account for five years and is 59-½ years old when the money is taken out.
 Roth 401(k)s are becoming more popular as they allow employees to diversify their tax exposure in retirement.

-• Safe Harbor Provision — If you opt for this provision, as an employer you would be obligated to make contributions that are fully vested when made.
-To meet Safe Harbor requirements, you have four options:
+• Safe Harbor Provision — If you opt for this provision, as a business owner you would be required to make fully vested contributions to your employees' plans.
+There are four ways in which an employer can contribute:

 1. In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, whether or not the employee chooses to themselves.